juniorngangeli/anime-facts-rest-api/README.md

 # anime-facts-rest-api 🐱‍🚀

 An API in Node.js that will return anime facts.
-[Check docs](https://chandan-02.github.io/anime-facts-rest-api/)

 # Usage :

 > Note: This project is being hosted on Heroku with free dyno; so, there can/will be a delay for the first time you make a request, subsequent requests will be faster.

 ### Home Route

-Get all the available anime's list : `https://anime-facts-rest-api.herokuapp.com/api/v1` *returns* :
+Get all the available anime's list : `https://kd-anime-facts.herokuapp.com/api/v1` _returns_ :

 ```
 {
 	success:true,